dheffx/aws-lambda-codecommit-pull-request-codebuild/README.md

 ## Example
  * Add project as a CodeCommit repository
  * Create CodeBuild job using the CodeCommit repository as a source
- * Create SNS topic on CodeCommit repository for pull request events
+ * Create CloudWatch Event topic on CodeCommit repository for pull request events
- * Create a Lambda function that subscribes to the SNS topic
+ * Create a Lambda function that subscribes to the CloudWatch Eventtopic
  * Set the source of this project as the Lambda function

 ## Lambda